“I see dance being used as communication between body and soul, to express what is too deep for words.” —Ruth St. Dennis

 Dance Towards a Stronger Character

 The 24 Character Strengths as presented by Seligman and Peterson(2004) can be conceptualized as the psychological ingredients for displaying human goodness.
-The presence of which have been shown to improve happiness, engagement, life satisfaction and well being.
+The presence of which has been shown to improve happiness, engagement, life satisfaction and well being.

 According to Seligman and Peterson (2004) character strengths are divided into six groups, each of which pertains to a different essential domain.
 For the purposes of this article, I will look only at one group; namely Wisdom and Knowledge which Peterson and Seligman (2004) describe as “the cognitive strengths that entail the acquisition and use of knowledge.”